Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 Rokeby's median income among taxpayers was $50,089 in financial year 2022.
 The average income stood at $53,327 during the same period.
-These figures compare to Greater Hobart's median and average incomes of $51,272 and $63,777 respectively.
-Based on Wage Price Index growth of 11.94% from financial year 2022 to March 2025, current estimates would be approximately $56,070 (median) and $59,694 (average).
-According to the Australian Bureau of Statistics Census Data from 2021, household incomes in Rokeby rank between the 22nd and 34th percentiles.
-The earnings profile shows that 34.2% of residents fall within the $1,500 - 2,999 income bracket, with 3,150 people in this category.
-This pattern is similar to that seen in the metropolitan region where 32.2% occupy this range.
-Housing affordability pressures are severe in Rokeby, with only 80.3% of income remaining after housing costs, ranking at the 18th percentile.
+In comparison, Greater Hobart's median and average incomes were $51,272 and $63,777 respectively.
+By September 2025, estimated median and average incomes in Rokeby would be approximately $57,016 and $60,702 based on Wage Price Index growth of 13.83% since financial year 2022.
+According to the 2021 Census, household, family, and personal incomes in Rokeby ranked modestly between the 22nd and 34th percentiles.
+The earnings profile showed that 34.2% of residents (3,154 people) fell within the $1,500 - $2,999 income bracket, slightly higher than the metropolitan region's 32.2%.
+Housing affordability pressures were severe in Rokeby, with only 80.3% of income remaining after housing costs, ranking at the 18th percentile.

 Frequently Asked Questions - Income